Marco Lorenz

-Marco Moni Lorenz (born 17 October 2003) is a New Zealand professional footballer who currently plays as a defender for Hong Kong Premier League club Eastern.
+Marco Moni Lorenz (born 17 October 2003) is a New Zealand professional footballer who plays as a defender for Gainare Tottori.

 Club career

 Youth career

 Lorenz played for Wellington Olympic, North Wellington, Tasman United and Wellington United at youth level.

 Wellington Phoenix

 On 3 August 2022, Lorenz made his debut for the Wellington Phoenix in an Australia Cup match against Devonport City.

 Schwarz-Weiß Rehden

 After leaving Wellington Phoenix, Lorenz signed for Schwarz-Weiß Rehden on 2 February 2024.

 Western Springs

 After not making any appearances for Schwarz-Weiß Rehden, Lorenz returned to New Zealand and signed for Western Springs.

 Auckland City

 Lorenz signed for Auckland City on 30 June 2024.
 He went on to make 12 appearances and was part of the squad for the 2024 FIFA Intercontinental Cup.

 Auckland United

 On 18 March 2024, Lorenz signed for rivals Auckland United.

 Eastern

 On 23 August 2025, Lorenz signed for Hong Kong Premier League club Eastern.